Photonsters/Gaggiuino_35/README.md

 #### Ver.
 21MAR2024:

 - Full rework of  Manual Mode.
-- Added ShotPower meter
+- Added ShotPower meter: this is an indicator
--   (basically hydraulic force applied to puck)
+- hydraulic force applied to the puck

 #### Ver.
 06MAR2024: